Lefteris Kordis

 He is a graduate of the Experimental Music Gymnasium and Lyceum of Pallini, the National Conservatory of Athens, and the Ionian University.
 He continued his education in the U.S. with Fulbright and Onassis Foundation scholarships, earning both a Master’s and Doctorate in Jazz Studies from the New England Conservatory of Music in Boston.

-Kordis has performed in major international venues including Carnegie Hall, the Panama Jazz Festival, Athens Epidaurus Festival, and the Toronto Jazz Festival, sharing the stage with musical legends such as Steve Lacy, Sheila Jordan, Mikis Theodorakis, George Garzone, Jerry Bergonzi, Joe Lovano, Jay Clayton, Vasilis Saleas, Vasilis Skoulas, Glykeria, Greg Osby, Panayotis Lalezas, and Robin Eubanks, among others.
+Kordis has performed in major international venues including Carnegie Hall, the Panama Jazz Festival, Athens Epidaurus Festival, and the Toronto Jazz Festival, sharing the stage with musical legends such as Steve Lacy, Sheila Jordan, Mikis Theodorakis, George Garzone, Terri Lyne Carrington, Dave Holland, Jerry Bergonzi, Joe Lovano, Jay Clayton, Vasilis Saleas, Vasilis Skoulas, Greg Osby, and Robin Eubanks, and he has opened for Dianne Reeves, and Chucho Valdés.

 In 2022, he composed original music for the feature film Here’s Yianni! and appeared on screen accompanying actress Julia Ormond on piano.
 The film, written and directed by Christina Eliopoulos, stars Joe Cortese, Kevin Pollak, Rosanna Arquette, Eric Roberts, Colleen Camp, and Sofia Vassilieva.